-Following the recommendation of the Audit Risk and Compliance Committee, we were appointed by the Directors on 13 September 2021 to audit the financial statements for the period ended 7 February 2022 and subsequent financial periods.
-The period of total uninterrupted engagement are two periods, covering the period ended 1 February 2021 and 7 February 2022.
+Following the recommendation of the Audit Risk and Compliance Committee, we were appointed by the Directors on 12 October 2020, to audit the annual accounts for the period ended 1 February 2021 and subsequent financial periods.
+The period of total uninterrupted engagement is three years, covering the periods ended 1 February 2021 to 6 February 2023.